 - Go to the positions menu to get quick alignment solutions.

 - For advanced alignment, one can go to the Align Tool and select the Align Center option.

-Method 3: In 3 columnar layout, how to centre an image by using Layout Button
+Method 3: In 3 columnar layout, how to center an image by using the Layout Button

 - Locate the area and place your cursor at which you want to place the image.

 - Insert the image into the column above or below the paragraph as you wish.

 - Once the image is inserted in the word document, select it by clicking on it.